upenn-libraries/xmlaminar/README.md

 There are three main types of input that can be specified (including on stdin):

 1. Direct (XML content)
-2. Indirect (list of Files/URIs containing XML content)
+2. Indirect (list of Files/URIs containing XML content; compare rsync "files-from" option)
 3. Parameters (for commands that support generation of XML content based on input parameters)

 Of these three, the first two should be fairly intuitive.
 The third case is